 j.
 Mucopolysaccharidosis (MPS-1)

-C. Laboratories performing newborn screening tests shall be approved by the Director to perform the tests cited in § 1.3(A) of this Part and as required in this Part.
+C. Any laboratory designated by the Department to analyze newborn screening tests shall be approved by the Director to perform the tests cited in § 1.3(A) of this Part and as required in this Part.

-1. All reports of newborn screening tests performed by a laboratory shall be submitted to the attending physician and the Department and shall include actual value and reference ranges used for each disorder.
+1. All reports of newborn screening tests shall be communicated by the designated laboratory to the Department's designee for follow-up.
+All such reports shall include actual value and reference ranges used for each disorder.

 1.4 Testing for Hearing Loss

-B. The coordination fee for testing for hearing loss in newborns shall be as set forth in the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health (Part 10-05-2 of this Title).
-This fee shall be paid to the Department by the hospital or health care facility where the birth occurred in the absence of a third-party payor.
-This fee shall be adjusted annually to cover the cost of inflation using the Medicare Economic Index (MEI).
+The fee for the newborn screening (per newborn) and the coordination fee for testing for hearing loss in newborns (per newborn) shall be as set forth in the Fee Structure for Licensing, Laboratory and Administrative Services Provided by the Department of Health (Part 10-05-2 of this Title).
+These fees shall be adjusted annually to cover the cost of inflation using the Medicare Economic Index (MEI).

 1.6 Designation of the Newborn Screening Program as a Covered Benefit

-A. The Newborn Screening Program shall be a covered benefit reimbursable by all health insurers, as defined in R.I.
-Gen. Laws § 27-38.2-2(1) except for supplemental policies that only provide coverage for specific diseases, hospital indemnity, Medicare supplement, or other supplemental policies.
+A. The newborn screenings and testing for hearing loss shall be a covered benefit reimbursable by all health insurers, as defined in R.I.
+Gen. Laws § 27-38.2-2(4), providing health insurance coverage in Rhode Island except for supplemental policies which only provide coverage for specific diseases, hospital indemnity, Medicare supplement or other supplemental policies.

-C. In the absence of a third-party payor, or in the absence of insurance information sufficient for billing and collection, the costs for the Newborn Screening Program, including the coordination fee, shall be paid by the hospital or other health care facility where the birth occurred.
-Nothing in this Part shall preclude the hospital or health care facility from billing the patient directly.
+C. In the absence of a third-party payor, or in the absence of insurance information sufficient for billing and collection, the cost for the newborn screenings and testing for hearing loss shall be paid by the hospital or other health care facility where the birth occurred, or, in the event the birth occurred in a location other than a health care facility, by the physician or midwife attending the newborn.